Asia shares look to China for recovery lead, earnings in focus

 “That would be sufficient to close any output gap and underpin a gradual recovery in inflation as demand firms,” they wrote.
 “But it will be a difficult winter, and investors will need renewed confidence in the inflation trade before established earlier trends reassert themselves.”

-Wall Street is also bracing for tougher regulations now that the Democrats control the Senate, with Biden set to nominating two consumer champions to top financial agencies.
+Wall Street is also bracing for tougher regulations now that the Democrats control the Senate, with Biden set to nominate two consumer champions to top financial agencies.

 In bond markets, 10-year Treasury yields were steady at 1.10% and off their recent 10-month high of 1.187% as investors waited to see how much fiscal stimulus might actually get passed.